 What is more significant is that even the Citizens’ Assembly advisory group do not appear to understand the extent of the challenge that is facing us in effectively tackling climate change.
 Worse, they appear to believe that we could lead in this area merely by reinforcing current energy policy.

-Certainly, we need to engage with the Citizens to ensure that society takes all the small but important steps needed to tackle climate change, not only through the Citizens’ Assembly but through the National Dialogue to be chaired by Pat Gilroy.
+Certainly, we need to engage with the Citizens to ensure that society takes all the small but important steps needed to tackle climate change, not only through the Citizens’ Assembly but through the planned National Dialogue on Climate Action.

-We know who is paying the piper – but we can hardly be expected to call for a tune that we know little or nothing about!
+We know who is paying the piper – but, as a nation, we can hardly be expected to call for a tune that we know little or nothing about!